patschi/sftpgo-qnap-authgateway/README.md

 - Builds SFTPGo virtual folders from QNAP shares.
 - If `SFTPGO_FOLDER_SYNC` is enabled, it syncs virtual folders from QNAP to sftpgo on each successful login.
 - Certificate validation for both QNAP and SFTPGo can be disabled, if needed.
+- If file `/etc/passwd` from QNAP NAS is mounted to `/qnap_passwd` within the container, it will be used to map user and group IDs to usernames to handle permissions properly.
+Unfortunately, QNAP API does not provide this information.
+Even when the name suggests otherwise, this file does not contain any passwords nor its hashes.

 ## Roadmap